rucnyz/LLMchain_monitor/dataset/readme.md

 ## format

-After `read.py` is executed, the dataset is loaded into a pandas dataframe and then saved into a csv file.
+After `read.py` in each subdir is executed, the dataset in each directory is loaded into a pandas dataframe and then saved into csv files.
 These csv files are stored in the `data` directory.
 The dataframe has the following columns:

-- prompt (full prompt): A prompt can be "an instruction prompt + (a question, a statement, or a command)"
+- prompt: A prompt can be "an instruction prompt + (a question, a statement, or a command)"
-- response (optional): A response can be "a statement"
+- response (optional): A response can be "a statement" by the LLM.

 ## chatbot